-For members of the Canadian Armed Forces (CAF) who undertake their undergraduate studies at RMC through correspondence, on site, at a distance, or at the RMC campus, the RMC degree provides them with the same fundamental philosophical foundation as the officer cadets who complete their studies through one of the subsidized Education programmes.
+For members of the Canadian Armed Forces (CAF) who undertake their undergraduate studies at RMC through correspondence, on site, at a distance, or at the RMC campus, the RMC degree provides them with the same fundamental philosophical foundation as the officer cadets who complete their studies through one of the subsidized education programmes.

-For non-military students, in addition to benefiting from the philosophy governing the four interlocking components, an RMC Education provides them with fundamental Canadian values and international values cherished by nations of the free world.
+For non-military students, in addition to benefiting from the philosophy governing the four interlocking pillars, an RMC education provides them with fundamental Canadian values and international values cherished by nations of the free world.